LegacyModdingMC/examplemod/readme.md

 `File > Import... > Existing Gradle Project` select the folder, you should see an elephant icon with gradle text on the bottom, your gradle tasks are there.

 ### Running in dev

 Run the `Fabric > unimined_runs > runClient` task for the Fabric client for example, `Forge > unimined_runs > runServer` for the forge server.

+### Removing a subproject

+If you want forge only, or fabric only, just delete said folder, and remove the include at the bottom of settings.gradle

 ***